gruelbox/orko/README.md

 1. Call `PUT /auth?token=YourGoogleAuthenticatorCode` to authorise your originating IP.
 Only a single IP address is allowed at any one time.
 2. Then call any other of the entry points (listed below) using basic authentication and the configured username/password.

+The currently authorised IP is held in memory, which is a bit crap.
+The plan is to change the `auth` entry point to return back a session token which expires after a certain period.
+Dunno.
+Welcome to hear your thoughts.
+I know 2FA is a pain with something like this, but this thing is deployed pubicly and can do unspeakable things.

 All this should secure enough over SSL or on a private box.

 How to deploy to Heroku